Are Children With Angelman Syndrome Really Happy?

 Indeed, this path has been trodden before.
 The prefrontal lobotomy is a medical procedure that treats psychiatric disorders by effectively destroying the prefrontal cortex.
 In the early twentieth century, this procedure was developed after observing that it actually made chimpanzees calmer.

 The first patient to undergo this procedure in the United States was a woman with depression named Alice Hammatt.
-After the procedure, her behavior resembled that of someone with Angelman syndrome.
+After the procedure, her behavior in some ways resembled that of someone with Angelman syndrome.
 She temporarily lost the ability to speak but was reported to be happier and free of anxiety.

 Of course, most of us agree that it’s horribly unethical to disrupt a part of the brain so central to planning, intelligence, and self-awareness.
 By the same token, every child has a right to realize these abilities.
 Thus, withholding a cure for Angelman would be unethical.